Khrystyna Zhyvago

 Bogomolets National Medical University (Defense of Master's thesis on "Clinical picture, diagnostic features, and level of functioning in depression among patients with paranoid schizophrenia"; defense of Candidate dissertation on "Medical and social rehabilitation of patients with paranoid schizophrenia presenting with symptoms of depression").

-Ukrainian Institute of Cognitive Behavioral Therapy (Schema Therapist, CBT Therapist).
+Ukrainian Institute of Cognitive Behavioural Therapy (Schema Therapist, CBT Therapist).

 Institute for Schema Therapy Frankfurt, Germany (IST-Frankfurt) – Couples Schema Therapist.